amd-aliem/snpcert/README.md

 ## Certification Result Information

-Each certification run automatically creates a GitHub Issue in this repository, documenting the results and assigning a certification level.
+Each certification run automatically creates a GitHub Issue containing the results and assigning a certification level.
 Issues are tagged by OS and SEV feature to facilitate searching and tracking.

 _Issue tags and details to be added here._

 ## Images

 Host and Guest images are constructed in GitHub Workflows via [`mkosi`](https://github.com/systemd/mkosi).
-Host images are designed to be booted on a SEV-enabled EPYC server, and are configured with a series of custom systemd services that will run tests on an embedded guest image.
-The resulting host and guest images are available in GitHub releases in this repository.
+Host images are designed to be booted on a SEV-enabled EPYC server, and are configured with a series of tests in the form of custom systemd services that will run on an embedded guest image.
+The resulting host and guest images are available in GitHub releases.